Curriculum Intention:

 In Years 1-6, we teach a daily maths lesson, following White Rose Maths principles.
 In KS1, maths lessons are approximately 45 minutes per day and in KS2, maths lessons are one hour.

 At Woodridge, we have written our own programme of study for Years 1-6, based on White Rose Maths principles.
-Specific learning objectives have been written for each week of every term of each year to ensure progression and that children build on their previous learning.
+Specific learning objectives are taken from the National Curriculum to create a comprehensive whole school curriculum with clearly mapped progression between lessons and year groups.
+Reception Class also use the White Rose Maths resources.

-We make use of a range of interactive websites and activities on our chromebooks and iPads, where appropriate, e.g. ttrockstars.
+We make use of a range of interactive websites and activities on our chromebooks and iPads, where appropriate, e.g. Times Table Rockstars.